kylebueche/kylebueche.github.io/projects/ar-rubiks-cube.md

 <img class="img-fluid" src="../img/Rubik1.png">

 After rotating a few faces and rotating the cube in my hand:

 <img class="img-fluid" src="../img/Rubik2.png">

-The cube maps best in high light conditions.
+The cube maps best in high light conditions, but it follows your hand pretty accurately.

 #### Project Demo